The 3 Types of Real Estate “Retirement”

-The third category of retirement is when an investor hits a specified “retirement number,” but rather than setting off into the sunset, they give themselves the permission to shift their focus to something else.
+The third category of real estate retirement is when an investor hits a specified “retirement number,” but rather than setting off into the sunset, they give themselves the permission to shift their focus to something else.

 Melvin Music wants $1,000 per day for the rest of his life.
 It is more than he needs, but he wants that amounts so that he can “do a lot of good and help out a lot of folks.”

 Neil Henderson’s bare minimum number is $700,000, assuming his personal residence is paid off and he doesn’t hold bad debt.
-At that point, he would work to maintain his business, but it would also open up a world of possibilities that would allow him to take greater risks.
+At that point, he would work to maintain his business, but it would also open up a world of possibilities that would allow him to take greater real estate risks.

 Julia Bykhovskaia, having a go big or go home mentality, wants a net worth of $20 million and a passive income of $500,000.
 Her reasoning for this goal is not to achieve it and be idle.
-It is because she wants the freedom to do what she wants (personally and work-wise), when she wants and with whoever she wants.
+It is because she wants the freedom to do what she wants (personally and work-wise), when she wants and with whomever she wants.
 Also, to be able to help people that she loves and to contribute to the causes she cares about.

 Even if you never foresee your own real estate retirement, written goals are super beneficial for real estate entrepreneurs!
 This, of course, includes how much money you need to invest and/or save to feel comfortable walking away from the biz.
 It’s never too early to start planning!
 Keep a list of both long and short-term goals and, like many of the entrepreneurs above, let the sky be the limit!